Boeing bids farewell to its final 747-8 at Everett plant

-As the hangar of Boeing’s Everett assembly plant opens its massive gates, she comes into view: the last 747-8 Freighter plane.
+As the hangar of Boeing’s Everett assembly plant opens its massive gates, she comes into view: the last 747-8 freighter plane.

-On a frosty Tuesday, thousands of former and current Boeing employees along with actor John Travolta, airline executives, reporters and many others gathered in a ceremony to celebrate the last rollout of the 747-8, known as “The Queen of the Skies.”
+On a frosty Tuesday, thousands of former and current Boeing employees along with actor and pilot John Travolta, airline executives, reporters and many others gathered in a ceremony to celebrate the last rollout of the 747-8, known as “The Queen of the Skies.”

 The plane represents many accomplishments of the aviation industry, including becoming the first plane to fit more than 400 people and the first twin-aisle jetliner.
 That plane is the last of its kind, Boeing’s final 747.